doocs/leetcode/solution/0100-0199/0178.Rank Scores/README_EN.md

 <p>&nbsp;</p>

-<p>Write an SQL query to rank the scores.
+<p>Find the rank of the scores.
 The ranking should be calculated according to the following rules:</p>

 <ul>
 	<li>The scores should be ranked from the highest to the lowest.</li>